atoomnetmarc/ADLSC/README.md

 You will also need something like:

-- A 5V power supply like the Mean Well 5V@10A power supply IRM-60-5ST
+- A 5V power supply like the Mean Well 5V@10A power supply: IRM-60-5ST
 - 5V digital LED strip or matrix.

+If you choose to use a different or lower amperage 5V power supply, then you must also use lower power glass fuses.
+Reserve 1A for the low power components then divide by 3 for the fuse rating.
+For example (10A - 1A) / 3 = 3A.
+Also make sure the power supply can handle short circuits by switching off or go into hiccup mode.

 # Design choices